Axnjr/Blazze.js/README.md

 </div>

-A lightweight express framework to write typesafe APIs with zero configuration, no boilerplate, and blazingly fast.
+A lightweight powerful express framework to write typesafe APIs with zero configuration, no boilerplate, and blazingly fast.
 Blazze.js is a powerful and lightweight JavaScript framework designed to simplify web development.
 With a focus on simplicity and performance, Blazze.js provides a set of features that make building web applications a breeze.

 ## Features